 Figure 10-2 illustrates how the ASO satisfies the primary reserve requirement (orange line) for the Mid-Atlantic Dominion Subzone.
-For the Mid-Atlantic Dominion Reserve Zone primary reserve solution the ASO must first satisfy the synchronized reserve requirement (yellow line) which is 1,450 MW in the MAD Subzone.
+For the Mid-Atlantic Dominion Reserve Zone primary reserve solution the ASO must first satisfy the synchronized reserve requirement (yellow line) which is calculated hourly in the MAD Subzone.
 The ASO first estimates how much tier 1 synchronized reserve (green area) is available.
-If there are 1,450 MW of tier 1 available, then ASO jointly optimizes synchronized reserve and nonsynchronized reserve to assign the remaining primary reserve up to 2,175 MW.
-If there are not 1,450 MW of tier 1 then the remaining synchronized reserve requirement up to 1,450 MW is filled with tier 2 synchronized reserve (dark blue area).
-After 1,450 MW of synchronized reserve are assigned, the remaining 725 MW of the primary reserve requirement is filled by jointly optimizing synchronized reserve and nonsynchronized reserve (light blue area).
-Since nonsynchronized reserve is priced lower than or equal to synchronized reserve, almost all primary reserve between 1,450 MW and 2,175 MW is filled by nonsynchronized reserve.
+If there is enough tier 1 MW available to satisfy the synchronized reserve requirement, then ASO jointly optimizes synchronized reserve and nonsynchronized reserve to assign the remaining primary reserve up to the primary reserve requirement.
+If there is not enough tier 1 synchronized reserve then the remaining synchronized reserve requirement up to the synchronized reserve is filled with tier 2 synchronized reserve (dark blue area).
+After synchronized reserve is assigned, the primary reserve requirement is filled by jointly optimizing synchronized reserve and nonsynchronized reserve (light blue area).
+Since nonsynchronized reserve is priced lower than or equal to synchronized reserve, almost all primary reserve above the synchronized reserve requirement is filled by nonsynchronized reserve.